noslav7/cms/README.md

-In order for "cms" and "stub" applications to run properly, PostgreSQL and Kafka should be installed, files "src/main/db/tables.sql" in "cms" and "src/main/db/scripts.sql" in "stub" should be executed for the necessary tables' creation, also the Kafka topic named "cms" should be created.
+In order for "cms" and "stub" applications to run properly, PostgreSQL and Kafka should be installed, in PostgreSQL the database named "cms" should be created, files "src/main/db/tables.sql" in "cms" and "src/main/db/scripts.sql" in "stub" should be executed for the necessary tables' creation, also the Kafka topic named "cms" should be created.

 Demonstration video: https://cloud.mail.ru/public/pUGp/TMS6QppFF

+The project documentation should be available at http://localhost:8080/cms-docs

 URLs and JSONs for testing (e.g using postman)